A Promised Land. From the Age of Enlightenment to the birth of photography.

 It also addresses the conceptual origins of the birth of photography such as, on the one hand, the physical, optical and chemical advances and, on the other hand, the iconographic creation, each time with a more realistic appearance, within the tradition of scientific illustration that was renewed and exploited in the 18th century.

 In the exhibition A Promised Land.
-From the Age of Enlightenment to the birth of photography, with around 900 pieces, the rooms of the Museum are populated to show the existence and appearance of the photographic phenomenon, centered on a trip to the Orient, and its impact on the development and evolution of the image in society until the mid-nineteenth century.
+From the Age of Enlightenment to the birth of photography, with around 900 pieces, the rooms of the Museum are populated to show the existence and emergence of the photographic phenomenon, centered on a trip to the Orient, and its impact on the development and evolution of the image in society until the mid-nineteenth century.

 There are three main axes through which the curators lead the visitor to an understanding of this photographic phenomenon: